There are A LOT of markets in Gran Canaria. From the large to the small. Here is my complete guide to Gran Canaria markets.

 5. Vegueta Market Las Palmas

-Such a stunning market!
-This market is located in an old style market hall in the old section of Las Palmas and has been running since 1858.
+Vegueta is a stunning market.
+This market is located in an old-style market hall in the old section of Las Palmas and has been running since 1858.

-I had a terrific experience chatting with Jose at the Jose Y Alicia Stall.
+I had a terrific experience chatting with Jose at the Jose Y Alicia Stall in Vegueta Market.
 The stall owners are delighted to provide samples and to share stories of their suppliers – their passion oozes through.

 I tried some avocado from Mogan.
-Apparently, Mogan has the best avocados as there is salt in the soil or something and buy did they have flavor!
-He served the avocado with a version of the mojo spices on top – wow!
+Apparently, Mogan has the best avocados as there is salt in the soil or something and buy did they have flavor.
+He served the avocado with a version of the mojo spices on top – wow.

 This stall sells those spices and it is a great and cheap place to get some to take home.

-This is very much a food market and there are meat suppliers etc.
+Vegueta is very much a fresh produce market and there are meat suppliers etc.

 They did try having some food stalls/restaurants but apparently, this didn’t take off.
-However, the stalls are still there so maybe they will re-launch!
+However, the stalls are still there so maybe they will re-launch.

 How to get to Vegueta Market Las Palmas

-The market is 8am-2pm every day apart from Sunday.
+The market is 8 am-2 pm every day apart from Sunday.
 Vegueta market is located opposite the theatre.

 6. Mercado del Puerto Las Palmas

 I had a fantastic meal at El Market Puerto Rico at Piscos & Buches.
-I am a bit obsessed with Spanish pulpo (octopus) and their version was excellent!
+I am a bit obsessed with Spanish pulpo (octopus) and their version was excellent,

 This is also a popular market with locals, particularly for evening drinks.
 Puerto Rico market Gran Canaria has the usual stalls etc but it also has little restaurants and stalls.

 How to get to Mercado del Puerto

-Open 730 till midnight every day apart from Sunday when it opens at midday and closes at 830pm.
+Puerto Rico market is open 730 till midnight every day apart from Sunday when it opens at midday and closes at 830pm.
 The market is located just near the Aquarium and it is easiest to walk.

-7. Santa Brigida Market Gran Canaria
+7. Gran Canaria Markets – Santa Brigida Market Gran Canaria

-This is a smaller market and is more focused on fresh produce and wine.
+Santa Brigida is a smaller market and is more focused on fresh produce and wine.
 It is quite upmarket and more suited to locals vs tourists.

 The above are the main markets in Gran Canaria.
 However, there are more.
 Quite a few towns run markets on Sundays including Santa Lucia and San Lorenzo.

 How to get to Gran Canaria and Getting Around

 However, the key carriers are Easy Jet, Ryan Air, Tui etc which means Stansted and Luton.
 A pain for me but might work for you.

 Once you arrive definitely the best option is to hire a car.
-It is super easy to drive around the island – it is essentially one big round road.
-Do watch out when heading into the interior.
-What can seem a short distance on the map can take some time due to windy roads and mountains!
+It is easy to drive around the island – essentially one big round road.

-When to Visit Gran Canaria
+When to visit Gran Canaria

 Due to its location, Gran Canaria has quite consistently spring-like weather all year round.
 Peak season is generally seen as May through November where temperatures vary between 24 and 26 degrees Celsius from August to October.

-Boutique Hotels on Gran Canaria
+Boutique Hotels in Gran Canaria

 The two key areas for hotels in Gran Canaria are Las Palmas and around and then down in the south in the Maspalomas and Meloneras areas.

 For quite a large hotel Salobre has a fantastic boutique feel.
 The design and the details are all very stylish.
-As the hotel covers quite a big area physically it never feels busy.
+As the hotel covers quite a big area physically, it never feels busy.

-Importantly the hotel has seven pools!
-Yes, seven!
+Importantly the hotel has seven pools.
+Yes, seven.
 My favourite was the adults-only Sunset pool which is located on the top floor of the resort.
-The pool has its own bar and a very large area for deck chairs and beds.Book Salobre Now
+The pool has its own bar and a very large area for deck chairs and beds.

 This post on Gran Canaria markets contains affiliate links.
-What that means is that if you click through on them and make a purchase I will receive a small commission.
-Just wanted to make sure you knew.
+What that means is that if you click through on them and make a purchase I will generally receive a small commission.
+I just wanted to make sure that you knew.